-1. Get your kidney function checked regularly
+1. Get your kidney function checked

 Hypertension is the 2nd leading cause of CKD.
 It important for you to know you definition of normal BP, pre-hypertension and hypertension.